ravichas/AMPL-Tutorial/README.md

 * https://en.wikipedia.org/wiki/IC50
 * https://bpspubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1111/j.1476-5381.2009.00604.x

-For the tutorials, we will use the small-molecule data obtained from ChEMBL, Drug Target Commons (DTC) and Excape-DB.
-Look at the end of this document for the database links.
+For the tutorials, we will use the small-molecule data obtained from ChEMBL (https://www.ebi.ac.uk/chembl/), Drug Target Commons (DTC; https://drugtargetcommons.fimm.fi/) and Excape-DB (https://solr.ideaconsult.net/search/excape/).

 * ChEMBL & Escape-DB: For a single target data, it is easy to download from the DB websites
 * Drug Target Commons (DTC): Please see below